 October 1, 2021 - USSCM visits Burgeo Academy, Burgeo NL / Teal Turtle is opened

-Museum staff made a trip to Newfoundland where they visited Burgeo Academy, Burgeo NL on October 1, 2021 and opened up the cargo hatch together.
+Museum staff made a trip to Newfoundland where they visited Burgeo Academy, in Burgeo on October 1, 2021 and opened up the cargo hatch together with students.
 They offered programs to 2nd, 3rd, 6/7, and 4/5 students.
-The 4/5 students opened the boat for the first time since launch.
+The 4/5 students opened the boat for the first time since it was launch.

 December 28, 2021 - Relaunched south of Miffel Island near Burgeo